severalnines/docs/user-guide/dashboard.rst

 ClusterControl's top menu.

 * **Activity**
 	- Provides global list of activities that have been performed across clusters (e.g., deploying a new cluster, adding an existing cluster and cloning).
 Pick a job to see its running messages or job details.
-It also shows aggregated view of all alarms raised across and ClusterControl logs (with severity) for all clusters monitored by ClusterControl.
+It also shows aggregated view of all alarms raised and ClusterControl logs (with severity) for all clusters monitored by ClusterControl.
 	- Job status indicator:

 +------------+--------------------------------------+